TheIoTLearningInitiative/EmbeddedLinux/documentation/Voice.md

 > A high performance, open source, general RPC framework that puts mobile and HTTP/2 first.
 [Homepage](http://www.grpc.io/)

+## VoiceRss

+> The Voice RSS Text-to-Speech (TTS) API allows conversion of textual content to speech easier than ever.
+Just connect to our Text-to-Speech (TTS) API with a few lines of code and get verbal representation of a textual content.
+For converting text to speech you don’t need special hardware to care about intensive use of CPU and memory during conversion operations.
+[Homepage](http://www.voicerss.org/)

 ## OpenSST

 > An Open Source Speech To Text Project